Indian men's hockey team leaves for crucial four-match series in Australia - www.lokmattimes.com

 Indian men's hockey team leaves for crucial four-match series in Australia

+Bengaluru (Karnataka) [India], August 8 : The Indian men's hockey team departed for Australia in the early hours of ...

-Bengaluru, Aug 8 The Indian men’s hockey team departed for Australia in the early hours of Friday from ...
+Bengaluru (Karnataka) [India], August 8 : The Indian men's hockey team departed for Australia in the early hours of Friday from Kempegowda International Airport, Bengaluru, as they gear up for a crucial four-match series against the hosts.

 The tour is expected to provide the team with valuable match exposure against one of the world's top-ranked sides, allowing the coaching staff to fine-tune combinations and assess player form ahead of the continental tournament.

+The two sides recently faced each other in the FIH Pro League 2024-25 in Europe, where Australia edged India 3-2 in both legs.
+However, India had earlier scripted a memorable 3-2 victory over the Kookaburras at the 2024 Paris Olympics their first Olympic win over Australia since the 1972 Munich Games.

-Indian men’s hockey team captain Harmanpreet Singh, speaking ahead of departure, said, “Playing Australia in their home conditions is always a great challenge, and that’s exactly what we need at this stage of our preparations.
-We’re treating this series as a key part of our build-up to the Asia Cup.
-The focus is on improving as a unit, pushing ourselves against strong opposition, and building the momentum we need going into Rajgir.”
+Indian men's hockey team captain Harmanpreet Singh, speaking ahead of departure, said, as quoted from a press release by Hockey India, "Playing Australia in their home conditions is always a great challenge, and that's exactly what we need at this stage of our preparations.
+We're treating this series as a key part of our build-up to the Asia Cup.
+The focus is on improving as a unit, pushing ourselves against strong opposition, and building the momentum we need going into Rajgir."

-“The mood in the camp has been really positive.
-We’ve had a good training block and now it’s time to translate that onto the field.
-These matches will help us identify areas we need to sharpen before the Asia Cup, and we’re excited for the opportunity to play high-intensity hockey against Australia.”
+"The mood in the camp has been really positive.
+We've had a good training block, and now it's time to translate that onto the field.
+These matches will help us identify areas we need to sharpen before the Asia Cup, and we're excited for the opportunity to play high-intensity hockey against Australia," he added.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app